aymericzip/intlayer/docs/en-GB/privacy_notice.md

 ## Use of Cookies and Tracking Technologies

-We use Google Analytics to analyze the use of our website.
+We use Google Analytics to analyse the use of our website.
 Google Analytics generates statistics and other information about the website using cookies stored on users' computers.
-For more information on how Google uses your data, please visit [Google's privacy policy](https://policies.google.com/privacy).
+For more information on how Google uses your data, please visit [Google's privacy policy](https://github.com/aymericzip/intlayer/blob/main/docs/en-GB/policies/google-privacy.md).

 We do not use authentication systems and do not collect personal data via our website.